Fisheries and Research

 - Reviewing fisheries management interventions.

-Underpinning all of the work undertaken by the FMP Team is a data management capability and Geographic Information System (GIS) expertise.
+Underpinning all of the work undertaken by the RPT is a data management capability and Geographic Information System (GIS) expertise.
 GIS enables Southern IFCA to visualise, analyse and interpret data collected in order to better understand trends and relationships on a spatial scale.
 GIS is a valuable resource which is used by Southern IFCA, for example, to support stakeholder engagement and consultations through the use of visual aids; to represent activity data (fishing effort); to map sensitive habitats and designated MPA features to inform management; to map byelaws and to help with the planning and undertaking of surveys.